seanpmaxwell/overnight/README.md

 }
 ````

-- The previous code-snippet show the following content when printed to a file:
+- The previous code-snippet will  show the following content when printed to a file:
 ````
 IMPORTANT: [2019-04-07T19:17:28.799Z]: OvernightJS with standard express router started on port: 3000
 INFO: [2019-04-07T19:18:08.939Z]: hello-logger